 If you are like many parents, you have concerns about your children’s online activity but aren’t sure how or when to act.
-Start by considering a family media plan to get the entire family on a healthier path.
+Start by considering a family media plan to get the entire family on a healthier use path.
 Then, watch for other indicators that it’s time to put some digital safeguards in place.

 1. They’ve started letting homework and family responsibilities slip